Jake Dolegala: Saskatchewan Roughriders

 On February 15, 2022, Dolegala signed with the Saskatchewan Roughriders of the Canadian Football League.
-With starting quarterback Cody Fajardo nursing an injured knee and possible Covid infection, Dolegala finally took his first professional regular-season snap and made his first CFL start on July 24, 2022, when he was named the starting quarterback against the Toronto Argonauts.
+With starting quarterback Cody Fajardo nursing an injured knee and possible COVID infection, Dolegala finally took his first professional regular-season snap and made his first CFL start on July 24, 2022, when he was named the starting quarterback against the Toronto Argonauts.
 In his debut performance Dolegala completed 13 of 28 pass attempts for 131 yards with one touchdown and one interception as the Riders were defeated 31–21.
-Dolegala was suspended by the team in late September 2022 after he was arrested for impaired driving.
+Dolegala was suspended for one game by the team in late September 2022 after he was arrested for impaired driving.